| Title: | General Linear Ballistic Accumulator Models |

 fixed standard deviation is assumed to be the first value of

-is used to get the Hessian
+If hessian is set to TRUE, optim is used to get the Hessian

 at the maximum likelihood estimates of the parameters.
 This is used in

 turn to compute standard errors.
-The summary
+The summary function pretty prints

 a table of parameter estimates, standard errors, z- and p-values.
 The

-function also prints the separate sub-model specifications
+summary function also prints the separate sub-model specifications

 and the parameter estimates.
-The print
+The print function prints basic

 information and a (named) vector of parameter estimates.

-function returns a list with the following components:
+The lba function returns a list with the following components:

 pars |